radha-mr/backend/README.md

 The complete application run in http:localhost:3000

-The database ( the exported table )is provided inside resource folder under src/main/resources/db/natflix.sql  (I also added some insert query in the data.sql in the same location)
-Import this table into your local mySqlworkbench then you can run the application.

 ## Details/Plan
 A document for Project Management about all set up and runing and outcome , screenshots and also diagrams for more understanding is provided . https://1drv.ms/w/s!Amn1Ate5iEpjfljuqPzm5GuWO-Q?e=8dFPli This is a project of making a moke of Netflix.